Getting to grips with darkroom printing using Caffenol (and alternatives) – Darkroom alchemy by Kay Adams

 To end the “juice-session” I mixed my grape-juice developer which instantly turned from red to green after adding the washing soda smelling almost like a nice wine.
 A lot of light and 7 Minutes later, I got a pretty dark and red toned print.

 Looking at the picture right now, I have to say that I feel a little sad that all of the red faded by now due to exposure to sunlight.

-Soup, buttermilk, mouthwash and hair tonic
+Testing with soup, buttermilk, mouthwash and hair tonic

 Working my way through my groceries I decided to use the tomato soup next.
 There was a nice Mexican smell in the air and I almost felt a little hungry.
 Both changed after adding the washing soda and I was more than happy that the print took “only” 8 Minutes.